thanpolas/toddmotto.github.io/_posts/2013-12-09-a-comprehensive-dive-into-nodelists-arrays-converting-nodelists-and-understanding-the-dom.md

 }
 {% endhighlight %}

-But when we introduce the modern JavaScript _forEach()_ method, problems arise with the native API itself, the _forEach()_ method is to be used when iterating over Arrays (BTW, you can use _forEach()_ in older browsers with a Polyfill, see end of article):
+But when we introduce the modern JavaScript _forEach()_ method, problems arise with the native API itself, the _forEach()_ method is to be used when iterating over Arrays (BTW, you can use _forEach()_ for Arrays in older browsers with a Polyfill, see end of article):

 {% highlight javascript %}
 var myArray = [1,2,3,4,5];